BASIN-3D/basin3d/docs/concepts.rst

 *IMPORTANT: To query many observation types using BASIN-3D, monitoring features and observed properties must be specified.*

 **Additional Metadata**
     Observations have many other metadata, including when it occurs in time.
-See XXX for additional metadata available for observations.
+See :class:`basin3d.core.models.Observation` for additional metadata available for observations.

 Monitoring Features (e.g., Locations and Samples)